hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 http.ListenAndServe(":4000", nil)
 ```

 To implement Handler, one possibility is using the `http.HandleFunc(urlPattern string, handlerFunction Handler)` Method.
-It takes a Pattern that describes the url, in our example simply `/say` and a Callback Function thats gonna execute on any request to that url.
+It takes a Pattern that describes the url, in our example simply `/say` and a Callback Function that is gonna execute on any request to that URL.

-Lets implement the Callback.
-The Callback function receives a ResponseWriter interface which has a `Write([]byte]) `.
+The Callback function receives a `ResponseWriter` interface which has a `Write([]byte])` function.

 > The Write Method takes a byte array.
-That's great for HTTP/2 which is a binary protocol unlike HTTP.
+That's great for HTTP/2 which is a binary protocol, unlike HTTP.

-In our case we want to return just a UTF-8 String.
-Gladly, this isn't C (even if it looks like it is) and the byte array type has a very convenient interface for converting our String to a bytearray: `[]byte("string here")`.
+In our case, we want to return just a UTF-8 String.
+Gladly, this isn't C (even if it looks like it is) and the byte array type has a very convenient interface for converting our String to a byte array: `[]byte("string here")`.

-Now we just stick the Parts together:
+Now we stick the Parts together:

 ```go
 package main